 I also like the way this crossover actually has a proper reason for Spider-Man and the X-Men to meet.
 They don’t just happen to randomly bump into one another.
 Spider-Man seeks Xavier out to help him with his mutation problem and though Xavier ultimately is unable to help him, its rather touching at the end when Wolverine tells Spider-Man that no matter what problems he has, he and the X-Men will always be his friends who’ll make sure he doesn’t have to go through them alone.

-They have a special place in the hearts of those of us who grew up in the 90’s however as they were responsible for the voices of so many villains in our favourite cartoons.
+Hamill and Warner have a special place in the hearts of those of us who grew up in the 90’s as they were responsible for the voices of so many villains in our favourite cartoons.
 By far and away Hamill’s most famous villainous role was as the Joker in Batman TAS whilst Warners was as Ra’s Al Ghul from Batman TAS.

 So this episode not only has Spider-Man and the X-Men but the Joker and Ra’s Al Ghul too!